fjql/CMSC21_Game/README.md

 # CMSC21 Game
-yet another blackjack :black_joker: game, might not add graphics cus no time t-t
+yet another blackjack :black_joker: game (-ish? idk anything about this game tbh)

+will not add graphics cus no time t-t

 # How 2 build
 ## Requirements